NanoComp/meep/doc/docs/FAQ.md

 ### Where can I install Meep?

 Meep runs on any Unix-like system, such as Linux, from individual machines to clusters to large parallel supercomputers.
-Precompiled packages are available for Debian and Ubuntu.
+Precompiled packages are available for Ubuntu.
 Meep can also be installed on Windows using the free [Cygwin](https://en.wikipedia.org/wiki/Cygwin) Unix-compatibility environment.

 Installing Meep from source code requires some understanding of Unix, especially to install the various prerequisites.
 We recommend consulting a Linux administrator at your institution if you run into trouble.
 Finally, Meep is available preinstalled on Ubuntu on Amazon Web Services (AWS) Elastic Compute Cloud (EC2) as a free offering provided by [Simpetus](http://www.simpetuscloud.com).